-While the newly-released Black Panther relies a little less on callbacks and Easter eggs than some other Marvel movies (we’re looking at you, Guardians of the Galaxy) eager-eyed fans might still be able to spot a few subtle references to the world of the comics and other characters from the Marvel Cinematic Universe when they see the film over the comings days and weeks.
+While Black Panther relies a little less on callbacks and Easter eggs than some other Marvel movies (we’re looking at you, Guardians of the Galaxy) eager-eyed fans might still be able to spot a few subtle references to the world of the comics and other characters from the Marvel Cinematic Universe when they see the film over the comings days and weeks.

 Here are a few of the interesting details that we spotted – did we miss any?